AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

        end if;
     end Compute;

-This example is not correct.
+This example is still not correct.
 Here, GNATprove can successfully check that the different cases are disjoint.
 It can also successfully verify each case on its own.
 This is not enough though, as a :ada:`Contract_Cases` must also be total.
-Here, we forgot the value 0.
+Here, we forgot the value 0, which is reported by GNATprove in its counterexample.